Nimauric/Mapler/README.md

 ```bash
 ./local_pipeline.sh config/config_test.yaml > mylog.txt
 ```
-Or on a cluster :
+Or on a cluster:
 ```bash
 sbatch pipeline.sh config/config_test.yaml
 ```
-Either way, with 16 CPUs, it should require around 15 minutes (without taking into account dependencies installation) to produces results like this :
+Either way, with 16 CPUs and 10G of RAM, it should require around 15 minutes (without taking into account dependencies installation) to produce results similar to this:
 ```bash
 outputs/test_dataset/
 └── metaMDBG